Mechanical Modeling Team (B01-2)

 Numerical simulation of flows generated by a collection of sperm cells

-Associate Professor Kenta Ishimoto
+Professor Kenta Ishimoto

 His research fields include applied mathematics, fluid mechanics, and mathematical biology.